nikotang/rise-multinerd/README.md

 ```
 pip install -r requirements.txt
 ```

-To finetune a model, run train.py followed by
+To finetune a model, run `train.py` followed by
-A or B to choose the dataset labels to finetune the model on, and an optional output directory.
+`A` or `B` to choose the dataset labels to finetune the model on, directory to the `conf.yml` file, and an output directory.
 For example, to finetune a system A model, i.e. on all the NER tags:
 ```
-python train.py A ./a_results
+python train.py A ./conf.yml ./output_dir
 ```
-The default output directory is `./{a,b}_results`.
 Hyperparameters and other configurations can be set in `conf.yml`.

-To test, run test.py followed by
+To test, run `test.py` followed by
-A or B to choose the dataset labels for the test set, and an optional input directory of your model.
+`A` or `B` to choose the dataset labels for the test set, a directory to your model, and an output directory for tensorboard files.
 For example, to test a model on all the NER tags:
 ```
 python test.py A ./a_results
 ```
-The default input directory of the model is `./{a,b}_results`.

 A Jupyter notebook version is also available.